Frequently Asked Questions

 Benefits & services

-How will DSHS determine whether someone has a care need?
+How will DSHS determine whether someone needs care?

 The Department of Social and Health Services (DSHS) will ask questions about your activities of daily living and the support you need.
 If you need assistance with at least three activities of daily living, you are eligible for benefits.
 This may be based on self-report and could be verified by a health professional.